Especially Education

 Projected PDF on an overhead screen in a classroom to model prediction making.
 The words We Are Scientists are stuck to the wall and surrounded by colorful worksheets made by the students.

-The PDF is projected on an overhead screen to model prediction making.
+The PDF is projected on an overhead screen to model prediction-making.

-below are a few more in the Especially Education “All Sorts of Science” series
+Additional Especially Education “All Sorts of Science”

 Cover of science tools freebie hands_on_science_especially_education_tpt